Eltham North: Facilities

 Eltham North is part of Melbourne's "green wedge" and has numerous bushland reserves and playgrounds.
 The suburb is home to the Eltham North Adventure Playground, a substantial play area which was destroyed by fire in late 2017 and subsequently rebuilt.
 In May 2020 the Victorian State Government announced that a new off-lead park will be established in Eltham North.

 The State primary school (Eltham North Primary School) is in the east of the suburb on Wattletree Rd.
 There is a kindergarten in Glen Park Road.
 Other schools within Eltham North include Glen Katherine Primary School, St Helena Secondary College and Holy Trinity Catholic Primary School.

 The suburb is home to the North Eltham Wanderers Cricket Club, the Eltham Redbacks Football Club, and the Eltham North Jets Basketball Club.

 Public Library facilities are provided by Yarra Plenty Regional Library.
 The nearest libraries are the Diamond Valley Library in Greensborough and the Eltham Library.

+Eltham High School is operating a publicly accessible weather station since 2003, providing live and historical weather data.